Codemos-Inc/Codemos-Modern/README.md

 These decorations are:

-- ~~Strike-through~~: This decoration is used to indicate that the symbol is deprecated.
+- <del>Strike-through</del>: This decoration is used to indicate that the symbol is deprecated.
-- **Bold**: This decoration is used to indicate that the symbol is abstract.
+- <strong>Bold</strong>: This decoration is used to indicate that the symbol is abstract.
-- _Italic_: This decoration is used to indicate that the symbol is static.
+- <em>Italic</em>: This decoration is used to indicate that the symbol is static.
 - <u>Underline</u>: This decoration is used to indicate that the symbol allows write access (not read-only).

 <br/>